-Submit design plans for the project in both plan and elevation views that clearly depict and identify all required elements:

-- The plan view shall depict the following: - The engineering scale used, which shall be no larger than one inch equals 50 feet; - The location of tidal datum lines depicted as a line with the associated elevation noted, based on North American Vertical Datum of 1988 (NAVD 88), derived from https://tidesandcurrents.noaa.gov/datum options.html, as described in Section 6. - An imaginary extension of property boundary lines into the waterbody and a 20-foot setback from those property line extensions; - The location of all special aquatic sites at or within 100 feet of the subject property; - Existing bank contours; - The name and license number, if applicable, of each individual responsible for the plan, including: - a.
-The agent for tidal docking structures who determined elevations represented on plans; and - b.
-The qualified coastal professional who completed the CFA report and located the identified resources on the plan; and - The location and dimensions of all existing and proposed structures and landscape features on the property; - ☑ Tidal datum(s) with associated elevations noted, based on NAVD 88; and - ☑ Location of all special aquatic sites within 100-feet of the property. - The elevation view shall depict the following: - ☐ The nature and slope of the shoreline; - The location and dimensions of all proposed structures, including permanent piers, pilings, float stop structures, ramps, floats, and dolphins; and - Water depths depicted as a line with associated elevation at highest observable tide, mean high tide, and mean low tide, and the date and tide height when the depths were measured.
-Refer to Section 6 for more instructions regarding water depth supporting information. - See specific design and plan requirements for certain types of coastal projects: - Overwater structures (Env-Wt 606); - Dredging activities (Env-Wt 607); - Tidal beach maintenance (Env-Wt 608); - Tidal shoreline stabilization (Env-Wt 609); - Protected tidal zone (Env-Wt 610); - Sand Dunes (Env-Wt 611).
+SECTION 5 - DESIGN PLANS (Env-Wt 603.07, in addition to Env-Wt 311) Submit design plans for the project in both plan and elevation views that clearly depict and identify all required elements: The plan view shall depict the following: The engineering scale used, which shall be no larger than one inch equals 50 feet; The location of tidal datum lines depicted as a line with the associated elevation noted, based on North American Vertical Datum of 1988 (NAVD 88), derived from An imaginary extension of property boundary lines into the waterbody and a 20-foot setback from those property line extensions; The location of all special aquatic sites at or within 100 feet of the subject property; Existing bank contours; The name and license number, if applicable, of each individual responsible for the plan, including: a.
+The agent for tidal docking structures who determined elevations represented on plans; and b.
+The qualified coastal professional who completed the CFA report and located the identified resources on the plan; and The location and dimensions of all existing and proposed structures and landscape features on the property; Tidal datum(s) with associated elevations noted, based on NAVD 88; and Location of all special aquatic sites within 100-feet of the property.
+The elevation view shall depict the following: The nature and slope of the shoreline; The location and dimensions of all proposed structures, including permanent piers, pilings, float stop structures, ramps, floats, and dolphins; and Water depths depicted as a line with associated elevation at highest observable tide, mean high tide, and mean low tide, and the date and tide height when the depths were measured.
+Refer to Section 6 for more instructions regarding water depth supporting information.
+See specific design and plan requirements for certain types of coastal projects: Overwater structures (Env-Wt 606); Tidal shoreline stabilization (Env-Wt 609); Dredging activities (Env-Wt 607); Protected tidal zone (Env-Wt 610); Tidal beach maintenance (Env-Wt 608); Sand Dunes (Env-Wt 611).